Blinkinlabs/circuitpainter/README.md

     zone.SetDoNotAllowTracks(False)
     zone.SetDoNotAllowPads(False)

-Note that the API is not finished, and will likely be different between even minor KiCad versions.
-Using the python help() function on these object references is a good way to explore their options, though it gets complicated because they are themselves thin wrappers over the C-language pcbnew library.
+## Board configuration

-A second tip is that many of the board configuration options (stackup, DRC rules, etc) are stored in the board design settings, and that there are some good convenience functions available in pcbnew that you might need if you are interacting with them directly.
+Many of the board configuration options (stackup, DRC rules, etc) are stored in the board design settings.
 For example, to create a 4-layer board with some different DRC settings:

     import pcbnew